 The agenda must include but is not limited to a statement of intent to hold an executive session and the specific grounds for the executive session under the Act.
 29 Del.
 C. § 10004(e)(2).

 District of Columbia

 The Open Meetings Act does not specifically define what makes a meeting "closed."
 However, the Act states that a meeting shall be deemed open to the public if 1) the public is permitted to be physically present; 2) the news media, as defined in D.C.
-Code Ann. § 16-4701, is permitted to be physically present; or 3) the meeting is televised.
-D.C.
+Code Ann. § 16-4701, is permitted to be physically present; 3) the meeting is televised; or 4) the public body takes steps reasonably calculated to allow the public to view or hear the meeting while the meeting is taking place, or, if doing so is not technologically feasible, as soon thereafter as reasonably practicable D.C.
 Code Ann. § 2-575(a).
 Presumably, any meeting that does not satisfy at least one of those conditions is considered closed.

 Executive meetings are meetings closed to the public.
 “A board may hold an executive meeting closed to the public upon an affirmative vote, taken at an open meeting, of two-thirds of the members present; provided the affirmative vote constitutes a majority of the members to which the board is entitled.”
 Haw.
 Rev. Stat. § 92-4 (1996) (emphasis added).